cyanjnpr/karMtka/README.md

 - `--dry` dry run, prints which notebook and page would be modified on a normal run, must be used with `-x`
 - `-n, --notebook` set alternative notebook as injection target instead of the most recent one.
   - This has to be a full path to the notebook, for example: Notebook named 'notes' in directory 'projects' should be specified as 'projects/notes'
-- `-l, --list` do not generate anything, list all available notebooks, must be used with `-x`
+- `-l, --list` do not generate anything, list the most recent notebooks, must be used with `-x`
 - `-v, --version` print version of this tool

 ## Building